La Monnaie: The theatre of Gio-Paolo Bombarda (1700–1818)

 The first permanent public theatre for opera performances of the court and City of Brussels was built between 1695 and 1700 by the Venetian architects Paolo and Pietro Bezzi, as part of a rebuilding plan following the bombardment of Brussels of 1695 by the French army.
-It was erected on the site of a building which had served to mint coins.
+It was erected on the site of a building that had served to mint coins.
 The name of this site—La Monnaie (originally spelled La Monnoye) in French or De Munt in Dutch (both meaning "The Mint")—remained attached to the theatre for the centuries to come.
 The construction of the theatre had been ordered by Maximilian II Emanuel, Elector of Bavaria, at that time Governor of the Habsburg Netherlands.
 The Elector had charged his treasurer and architect, the Italian Gio Paolo Bombarda, with the task of financing and supervising the enterprise.

-The date of the first performance in 1700 remains unknown, but the first showing mentioned in the local newspapers was Jean-Baptiste Lully's Atys, which was given on 19 November 1700.
-The French operatic repertoire would dominate the Brussels stage throughout the following century, although performances of Venetian operas and other non-French repertoire were performed on a regular basis.
+The exact date of the first performance in 1700 remains unknown, but the first showing mentioned in the local newspapers was Jean-Baptiste Lully's Atys, which was given on 19 November 1700.
+The French operatic repertoire would dominate the Brussels stage throughout the following century, though performances of Venetian operas and other non-French repertoire were also performed on a regular basis.
 Until the middle of the 19th century, plays were performed along with opera, ballet and concerts.

 By the 18th century, La Monnaie was considered the second French-speaking stage after the most prominent theatres in Paris.
 Under the rule of Prince Charles Alexander of Lorraine, who acted as a very generous patron of the arts, the theatre greatly flourished.
 At that time, it housed an opera company, a ballet and an orchestra.
-The splendour of the performances diminished during the last years of the Austrian rule, due to the severe politics of the Austrian Emperor Joseph II.
+The splendour of the performances diminished during the last years of Austrian rule, due to the severe politics of Emperor Joseph II.

-After 1795, when the French revolutionary forces occupied the Belgian provinces, the theatre became a French departmental institution.
+After 1795, when the French Revolutionary forces occupied the Belgian provinces, the theatre became a French departmental institution.
 Amongst other cuts in its expenses, the theatre had to abolish its Corps de Ballet.
-During this period, many famous French actors and singers gave regular performances in the theatre whilst touring the provinces of the Empire.
-Napoleon, at this time still a consul, visiting Brussels, judged the old theatre too dilapidated for one of the most prestigious cities of his future Empire.
-He ordered plans to replace the old building with a new and more monumental edifice, but nothing was done during the Napoleonic rule.
-Finally, the plans were carried out under the auspices of the new United Kingdom of the Netherlands and Bombarda's building was demolished in 1818.
+During this period, many famous French actors and singers gave regular performances in the theatre whilst touring the country's provinces.
+Then-consul Napoleon, visiting Brussels, judged the old theatre too dilapidated for one of the most prestigious cities of his future Empire.
+He ordered plans to replace the old building with a new and more monumental edifice, but these plans would only be carried out and Bombarda's building demolished in 1818, under the auspices of the new United Kingdom of the Netherlands.